sevealex/Laravel-FCM/README.md

 ## Installation

-To get the latest version of Laravel-FCM on your project, require it from "composer":
+To get the latest version of Laravel FCM on your project, require it from "composer":

     $ composer require prgayman/laravel-fcm